 Describe the purpose of the project:

-What are your goals / ambitions for the projects?
+What are your goals / ambitions for the club?

 What will you put your Boudavida donation towards?

 Although the Lea has a big part in the history of women’s rowing, as little as 5-10 years ago, there were probably fewer than 20 women in the racing squad and, thanks to our strategic recruitment and successes, that has now bloomed to well in excess of 160 regular racing members (including more than 50 juniors), ranging from people who have learned to row this year right through to women and girls who have represented GB and England and won events at Women’s Henley and Henley Masters regattas and other high profile events, and who are at all ages and stages of their rowing careers.

 With the squad having grown so much and so rapidly, we find ourselves very short of dedicated equipment and resource within the Club with many of our athletes having to train with very old and inappropriate equipment and, for example, to train on land when they would be better served on the water, as well as often having to coach themselves.